joaquimg/BilevelJuMP.jl/docs/src/theory.md

 In this section, we take a closer look at bilevel problems with linear or convex followers.
 This is the class of bilevel problems that we mainly consider in this research.
 In case of LP-LP problems, we have the following property.

 !!!note Theorem 1.
-If the set of optimal solutions of an LP-LP problem is nonempty, then it contains at least one vertex of the shared constraint set Ω.
+If the set of optimal solutions of an LP-LP problem is nonempty, then it contains at least one vertex of the shared constraint set ``\Omega``.

 <div class="panel panel-warning">
 **Theorem 1.**